w-yeehong/tp/docs/UserGuide.md

 4. With reference to Figure 5, the result box displays the message, "_Edited Patient: Alex Yeoh Temperature: 36.7 Period of stay: 08 Sep 2020 to 18 Sep 2020 Phone: 912345678 Age: 23 Comment: -_".
 The patient will be edited in Covigent.

-5. To view the details of the newly added patient, click on the newly added patient in the patient list.
+5. The details of the newly edited patient will be shown in the details panel.
 <p align="center">
     <img src="images/ug/f11_editpatientsuccess.png" width="620" height="400">
     <br />